Collegiate soccer coach Jeremy Gunn among the best in the field

 Crossing the pond

-Gunn is the youngest of four children who moved around the UK a lot while being raised mostly by their mother.
-He most identifies with being from picturesque Yorkshire.
+Gunn is the youngest of four children born to parents who split up when he was young.
+He moved around the UK a lot while being raised mostly by his mother, but most identifies with being from picturesque Yorkshire.
+(Think scenes of rolling hills from Pride and Prejudice).

+"When I meet English people, they sometimes can't figure out where I'm from," he said.
+"I'm just a bit of a mongrel, really."

 Rainy weather pushed the game to the week between Christmas and New Year's.
 Tobin happened to be at the game to check out other players.